 What is Cardiopulmonary Rehabilitation?

 Surviving a heart attack or any other cardiovascular or pulmonary event doesn't end with the trip home from the hospital.
 A program for rebuilding cardiovascular and pulmonary function is crucial for complete recovery.
 This is the reason for Aspen Valley Hospital's Cardiopulmonary Rehabilitation program.
-It helps people who have cardiovascular or pulmonary disease to reclaim the richess of an active life.
+It helps people who have cardiovascular or pulmonary disease reclaim the richness of an active life.

-All therapists are trained in Advanced Cardiac Life Support (ACLS), and a physician is on site at all times should an emergency arise.
+All therapists are trained in Advanced Cardiac Life Support (ACLS), and a physician is onsite at all times should an emergency arise.

 , MS, CSCS, Exercise Physiologist

-MS, HFS, CES, Exercise Physiologist
+, MS, CEP, Exercise Physiologist

 Phase I Cardiac Rehabilitation